 Understanding Ethernet Cable Length Limits: Why 75 Feet is Just Right

-One of the biggest misconceptions about Ethernet cables is that any significant length will degrade your network speed.
+One of the biggest misconceptions about Ethernet cables is that any significant length will degrade network speed.
 The truth is, standard Ethernet cables, across most categories, are engineered to perform efficiently up to a maximum run of 100 meters (approximately 328 feet).
-So, when we talk about a 75-foot Ethernet cable, you’re only using about a quarter of that maximum recommended distance.
+Therefore, a 75-foot Ethernet cable utilizes only about a quarter of that maximum recommended distance.

 Choosing the Right Category for Your 75-Foot Run